FruitieX/homelab/README.md

-This template repo is used to illustrate a [flux-managed Kubernetes cluster](http://localhost:8123/kubernetes/deployment/flux/), in Funky Penguin's Geek Cookbook
+This repo contains the gitops definition of my homelab.

 # Installation

-Install [Talos Linux](https://www.talos.dev/v1.3/talos-guides/install/) on your hosts.
+Install [Talos Linux](https://www.talos.dev/v1.3/talos-guides/install/) on your nodes.

-I have been [running Talos under Proxmox VE](https://www.talos.dev/v1.3/talos-guides/install/virtualized-platforms/proxmox/) for easy reinstalling when I inevitably screw something up.
+I have been [running Talos under Proxmox VE](https://www.talos.dev/v1.3/talos-guides/install/virtualized-platforms/proxmox/) for easy reinstalls when I inevitably screw something up.

-I chose not to go the PXE boot route (at least for now) because

 Export the public and private keypair from your local GPG keyring and create a Kubernetes secret named sops-gpg in the flux-system namespace: